Hornsey: Locale

 Hornsey also has a Bowling Club which is situated on land owned by the London Diocesan Fund, part of the Diocese of London.
 The London Diocesan Fund had expressed an interest in building new homes on the site of the Bowling Club in 2015.

+Priory Park is, along with Alexandra Park, the main park serving the area.
+It is a 6.5-hectare site.
+Two key events that happen in the park annually are the YMCA Fun Run and the Carter's Steam Fair.
+It has a cafe, kid's paddling pool and tennis courts.

+The park was originally opened in 1896 as the Middle Lane Pleasure Grounds.[2]
+In 1926 the western section was added after the acquisition of a piece of land known as Lewcock's Field.
+The expanded park was renamed Priory Park The park was created in two sections.
+Two parcels of land at the eastern and southern ends were purchased in 1891 by the Borough of Hornsey at the instigation of Henry Reader Williams and opened in 1896 as the Middle Lane Pleasure Grounds.
+In 1926 the western section was added after the acquisition of a piece of land known as Lewcock's Field.
+During World War 1 this had been requisitioned by the council for allotments.
+After the war an initial plan for the council to develop the field for housing was dropped on grounds of cost, and an expanded park was renamed Priory Park in 1926.
+Some locals have suggested it be renamed Hornsey Park.

+Hornsey is served by 6 major churches including Hornsey Parish Church, Holy Innocents, Moravian, Middle Lane Methodist, St John The Baptist Greek Orthodox Church and Campsbourne Baptist Church.
+Mosques in the area include Wightman Road Mosque and Diyanet Camii.

 Geography

 There are various views as to the location of Hornsey's current boundaries.
 The northern and eastern boundaries are relatively uncontentious.
-Most definitions seem to recognise those as being provided by Alexandra Park and the Great Northern Railway respectively.
+Although the eastern boundary of the parish was Green Lanes, it is alleged by some that these are now restricted by Alexandra Park and the Great Northern Railway respectively.
 The southern and western boundaries are less clear cut.
-A recent version of those boundaries was provided by popular local opinion as expressed in the residents' survey undertaken as part of the application for the Crouch End Neighbourhood Forum.
+A recent version of those boundaries was provided by local opinion as expressed in a small residents' survey undertaken as part of the application for the Crouch End Neighbourhood Forum.
 It offers a contemporary view of where local residents see the boundary between Hornsey and Crouch End and so defines the southern and western boundaries.
 The area defined is almost identical to that presented by one individual on a personal Google Map.
-Both closely resemble the post-19th century Anglican parish and refer to former methods of property reference such as the layout of building schemes (developers' estates).
+Both closely resemble the post-19th-century Anglican parish and refer to former methods of property reference such as the layout of building schemes (developers' estates).